emmanueljs1/nbe/NbE.lagda.md

 applies for System T (which is really a version of STLC with primitive recursion), so by extending βη-equivalence to System T so we can actually prove the last property.
-Specifically, we will prove that `Γ ⊢ nf(t) = t : T`, a notation used to indicate that the two terms are _definitionally equal_.
-Definitional equality for System T will be the extension to βη-equivalence that we will define.
+Specifically, we will prove that `Γ ⊢ nf(t) = t : T`, a notation used to indicate that the two terms are _definitionally equal_ ─ the extension to βη-equivalence that we will be defining and using.

 To do so, we will need to actually define operations for β-reductions and η-expansions.
 For this, we will first define two parallel substitutions: the